asliddinrashidovich/asliddinrashidovich/README.md

-- 👋 Hi, I’m Asliddin Norboyev and 19 years old Frontend devevloper
+- 👋 Hi, I am a software engineer specializing in creating modern, scalable, and user-friendly applications.
+Skilled in problem solving and working independently
 - 🌍 Tashkent, Uzbekistan